 - Actively participate in Simulation-based research through direct participation in ongoing projects and development of a new research project.

 By the end of the Fellowship, our Fellow should be well prepared to take the Simulation Educator Certification Exam offered by the Society for Simulation in Healthcare.

-The Simulation Fellowship requires dedicated time several days a week at the Cook County Simulation Lab.
-Currently the lab operates to serve the following groups:
+The Simulation Fellowship requires dedicated time several days a week at the Cook County Simulation Center.
+Currently the center operates to serve the following groups:

 - Trauma Surgery

 - Malcolm X paramedic Students